-The aim of the review is to Pharmacist drug knowledge was reported to have assisted integration with nurses who were also trained as prescribers.
-Skills needed include: anatomy, examination skills, use of equipment, venepuncture, and some consultation skills with the ability to take complete histories of patients when examining them, and the ability of pharmacists to write concisely within medical notes.
-Activities included: history taking, examinations and discussing patients with consultants, providing medicines-related advice, performing medication review, practicing prescribing, and creating management plans, clinical decision making and patient referral.
-Frameworks for Professional Development in Pharmacy Programme Board on developing the registered pharmacy workforce across all fields of practice, to allow patients, the public and the NHS to benefit more completely from the important contribution that the pharmacy workforce makes to health, well-being patient focussed.
-Now a need to make higher-level pharmaceutical decisions and interact with other healthcare professionals for the purposes of enhancing patient care rather than mainly preventing prescribing errors and addressing supply difficulties.
+- Pharmacist drug knowledge was reported to have assisted integration with nurses who were also trained as prescribers. - Skills needed include: anatomy, examination skills, use of equipment, venepuncture, and some consultation skills with the ability to take complete histories of patients when examining them, and the ability of pharmacists to write concisely within medical notes. - Activities included: history taking, examinations and discussing patients with consultants, providing medicines-related advice, performing medication review, practicing prescribing, and creating management plans, clinical decision making and patient referral. - A need to manage local prescribing budgets, implement national and local prescribing guidelines and prevent medication errors have resulted in pharmacists becoming increasingly ward and patient focussed. - Now a need to make higher-level pharmaceutical decisions and interact with other healthcare professionals for the purposes of enhancing patient care rather than mainly preventing prescribing errors and addressing supply difficulties.
 This has led to higher autonomy as now have the right to prescribe medications as well.
 Ensure patient safety within new ward-based clinical roles.
-Cultural knowledge, management, leadership and organisation Figure 1 on page 17 is a summary of pharmacist career trajectories: (Regularly prescribes & recommends therapy autonomously in complex situations.
+Cultural knowledge, management, leadership and organisation - Figure 1 on page 17 is a summary of pharmacist career trajectories: - (Regularly prescribes & recommends therapy autonomously in complex situations.
 Initiates and manages research.
 Develops and delivers innovative education & training.
-Responsible for appraisal and performance management of very small number of staff, if any.)
-(Regularly prescribes & recommends therapy autonomously largely within guidelines.
+Responsible for appraisal and performance management of very small number of staff, if any.) - (Regularly prescribes & recommends therapy autonomously largely within guidelines.
 Significant contribution to education and training initiatives.
-Responsible for appraisal and performance and patient safety. management of very small number of staff, if any.)
-(Regularly identifies pharmaceutical care issues and recommends suitable alternatives.
+Responsible for appraisal and performance management of very small number of staff, if any.) - (Regularly identifies pharmaceutical care issues and recommends suitable alternatives.
 Develops specialism expertise e.g. defined clinical or technical area.
 Designs and implements audit and service evaluation.
-Responsible for appraisal and performance management of very small number of staff, if any.)
-(Routinely identifies pharmaceutical care issues and recommends suitable alternatives with support.
+Responsible for appraisal and performance management of very small number of staff, if any.) - (Routinely identifies pharmaceutical care issues and recommends suitable alternatives with support.
 Designs and implements audit and service evaluations.
 Limited responsibility for training and managing small number of staff.
-Assumes responsible pharmacist role.)
-(Recommends over the counter therapy for simple conditions only.
+Assumes responsible pharmacist role.) - (Recommends over the counter therapy for simple conditions only.
 Responsibility for management of self only.
 Limited involvement in audit design and delivery only.
-Assumes responsible pharmacist role.)
-ACLF clusters include: Expert professional practice', 'Building working relationships' 'Leadership' and 'Management', 'Education, training and development', 'Research and Evaluation.
+Assumes responsible pharmacist role.) - ACLF clusters include: Expert professional practice', 'Building working relationships' 'Leadership' and 'Management', 'Education, training and development', 'Research and Evaluation.